dotnet/AspNetCore.Docs/mvc/migration/migratingfrommvc5.rst

 Controllers and views
 ---------------------

 - Copy each of the methods from the MVC 5 ``HomeController`` to the MVC 6 ``HomeController``.
-Note that in MVC 5, the built in template generated return type is `ActionResult <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionResult.cs>`_, in MVC 6 the templates generate `IActionResult <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Abstractions/IActionResult.cs>`__ methods. ``ActionResult`` is the only implementation of ``IActionResult``, so there is no need to change the return type of your action methods.
+Note that in MVC 5, the built-in template's controller action method return type is `ActionResult <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Core/ActionResult.cs>`_; in MVC 6, the templates generate `IActionResult <https://github.com/aspnet/Mvc/blob/dev/src/Microsoft.AspNet.Mvc.Abstractions/IActionResult.cs>`__ methods. ``ActionResult`` is the only implementation of ``IActionResult``, so there is no need to change the return type of your action methods.
 - Delete the *Views/Home/Index.cshtml* view in the MVC 6 project.
-- Copy the *About.cshtml*, *Contact.cshtml* and *Index.cshtml* razor view files from the MVC 5 project to the MVC 6 project.
+- Copy the *About.cshtml*, *Contact.cshtml*, and *Index.cshtml* Razor view files from the MVC 5 project to the MVC 6 project.
 - Run the MVC 6 app and test each method.
 We haven't migrated the layout file or styles yet, so the rendered views will only contain the content in the view files.
 You won't have the layout file generated links for the ``About`` and ``Contact`` views, so you'll have to invoke them from the browser (replace **2468** with the port number used in your project).
--

   - http://localhost:2468/home/about
   - http://localhost:2468/home/contact

 .. image:: migratingfrommvc5/_static/contact-page.png

-Note the lack of styling and menu items, we'll fix that in the next section.
+Note the lack of styling and menu items.
+We'll fix that in the next section.

 Static content
 --------------

 In previous versions of MVC (including MVC 5), static content was hosted from the root of the web project and was intermixed with server-side files.
 In MVC 6, static content is hosted in the *wwwroot* folder.
 You'll want to copy the static content from your MVC 5 app to the *wwwroot* folder in your MVC 6 project.
 In this sample conversion:

-- Copy the *favicon.ico* file the MVC 5 project to the *wwwroot* folder in the MVC 6 project.
+- Copy the *favicon.ico* file from the MVC 5 project to the *wwwroot* folder in the MVC 6 project.

-The MVC 5 project uses `Bootstrap <http://getbootstrap.com/>`__ for its styling, and stores the Bootstrap files in the *Content* and *Scripts* folders.
-The template generated MVC 5 project references Bootstrap in the layout file (*Views/Shared/_Layout.cshtml*).
+The MVC 5 project uses `Bootstrap <http://getbootstrap.com/>`__ for its styling and stores the Bootstrap files in the *Content* and *Scripts* folders.
+The template-generated MVC 5 project references Bootstrap in the layout file (*Views/Shared/_Layout.cshtml*).
 You could copy the *bootstrap.js* and *bootstrap.css* files from the MVC 5 project to the *wwwroot* folder in the new project, but that approach doesn't use the improved mechanism for managing client-side dependencies in ASP.NET 5.

-In the new project, we'll add support for Bootstrap (and other client-side libraries) using `Bower <http://bower.io/>`__ and `Grunt <http://gruntjs.com/>`__.
+In the new project, we'll add support for Bootstrap (and other client-side libraries) using `Bower <http://bower.io/>`__:

-- Add a `Bower <http://bower.io/>`__ configuration file named *bower.json* to the project root (Right click on the project, and then **Add > New Item > Bower Configuration File**).
-Add `Bootstrap <http://getbootstrap.com/>`__ and jquery to the file.
+- Add a `Bower <http://bower.io/>`__ configuration file named *bower.json* to the project root (Right-click on the project, and then **Add > New Item > Bower Configuration File**).
+Add `Bootstrap <http://getbootstrap.com/>`__ and jquery to the file (see the highlighted lines below).

 .. literalinclude:: migratingfrommvc5/samples/WebApp1/src/WebApp1/bower.json
-  :language: javascript
+  :language: json
+  :emphasize-lines: 5-6

-When you save the file, Bower will automatically download the dependencies to the *wwwroot/lib* folder.
+Upon saving the file, Bower will automatically download the dependencies to the *wwwroot/lib* folder.
 You can use the **Search Solution Explorer** box to find the path of the assets.

 .. image:: migratingfrommvc5/_static/search.png